Team "Standing on the Shoulders of Giants" (SOTSOG) for the Space Debris competition.

 A worldwide competition on parameter determination for asteroids and space debris

-The European Innovative Training Network Stardust-Reloaded has the pleasure to announce the launch of the “Andrea Milani” Challenge, in honour of the great Italian mathematician and astronomer Prof Andrea Milani who passed away suddenly in 2018.
+The European Innovative Training Network Stardust-Reloaded has organised the “Andrea Milani” Challenge, in honour of the great Italian mathematician and astronomer Prof Andrea Milani who passed away suddenly in 2018.
 He was an early pioneer in asteroid impact monitoring, and a stalwart in the field of celestial mechanics.
 He was involved in several ESA missions including BepiColombo and JUICE, and with the creation of SpaceDys and the near Earth asteroid database NeoDys.
-The competitions will be evolving through ESA´s platform Kelvins, as part of our agreement with ESA´s Advanced Concept Team, a partner of Stardust-R.
+The competitions was evolved through ESA´s platform Kelvins, as part of our agreement with ESA´s Advanced Concept Team, a partner of Stardust-R.

-There will be two challenge problems, each is numerical in nature on the topic of parameter estimation of either space debris or an asteroid.
-The problems pull primarily from the fields of mathematics, physics and astrodynamics, computer science, and aerospace engineering.
+There were two challenge problems, each was numerical in nature on the topic of parameter estimation of either space debris or an asteroid.
+The problems pulled primarily from the fields of mathematics, physics and astrodynamics, computer science, and aerospace engineering.

-For the asteroid deflection challenge, please visit the webpage:
+For description of the asteroid deflection challenge, please visit the webpage:

-For participating in the space debris challenge, please visit the webpage:
+For description of the space debris challenge, please visit the webpage:

-STAGE I: Stage I is open to everyone in the world.Teams have to solve a complex numerical problem on parameter estimation for either space debris or asteroids, within a given time window.
-The solution to the problem will be assessed by a single numerical metric.
+STAGE I: Stage I was open to everyone in the world.Teams had to solve a complex numerical problem on parameter estimation for either space debris or asteroids, within a given time window.
+The solution to the problem was assessed by a single numerical metric.

-All participating teams will be given a score (updated after each submission) at the Kelvins leaderboard.
-The teams with the best score will be invited to participate in the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment in September 2021, where there will be a special Andrea Milani Challenge session devoted to the presentation and discussion of the solutions.
+All participating teams were given a score (updated after each submission) at the Kelvins leaderboard.
+The teams with the best score were invited to participate in the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment in September 2021, where there was a special Andrea Milani Challenge session devoted to the presentation and discussion of the solutions.

-STAGE II: Teams composed only by students will participate in stage II of the competion, leading also to participate in the special Andrea Milani Challenge session of the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment.
-The top 3 student teams for each competition will be invited to present their approach to a panel of experts at the workshop.
-One winner for each category will be announced at the conference closing ceremonies, based on their technical approach and innovation in solving the challenge.
+STAGE II: Teams composed only by students participated in stage II of the competition, leading also to participate in the special Andrea Milani Challenge session of the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment.
+The top 3 student teams for each competition were invited to present their approach to a panel of experts at the workshop.
+One winner for each category was announced at the conference closing ceremonies, based on their technical approach and innovation in solving the challenge.